Seafood skewer stalls at Tsukiji Outer Market in Tokyo

 Is Tsukiji Market still open in 2026?

 Yes.
-The inner wholesale market moved to Toyosu in 2018, but the outer market, with over 400 shops, restaurants, and food stalls, remains open and thriving.
+The inner wholesale market moved to Toyosu in 2018, but the outer market, with roughly 460 shops, restaurants, and food stalls, remains open and thriving.
 It's one of the best food destinations in Tokyo and well worth a morning visit.

 What time should I arrive at Tsukiji?